cartoon-raccoon/ropemporium/3-callme/SHELL.md

  1bd115 /bin/sh
 ```

-As luck would have it, we have a string with the exact content we need at offset 0x1bd115.
+As luck would have it, we have a string with the exact content we need at offset `0x1bd115`.
 We can again confirm this with Python:

 ```python
 >>> hex(next(libc.search(b'/bin/sh')))
 '0x1bd115'
 ```

+Funnily enough, this offset is used by `system` to call a helper function that actually performs the `exec` to the shell.
+Check the disassembly above if you don't believe it.

 And now all we need is some gadgets.
 Which, come to think of it, we already have.
 Remember earlier, when we used that `pop rdi` gadget?
 We can use it again here to get the address of the string into `rdi`.

 Some observant readers may have noticed by now that we need to send two payloads, one to leak the address and one to pop our shell, but we only have one opportunity to read in data.
 How do we get around this?
 Well, with more ROP of course.
 We can simply put the address of the program's entry point (most Linux programs use `_start`) at the end of our first payload.
 This essentially restarts the entire program once the leak finishes without reloading the entire binary, thereby preserving the address of `libc`, and allows us to read in a second payload.
+If we're reading in data much later in the program, or there are other data reads before this, we can just jump back to the function that does the read where we need to send data (in this case, `pwnme`).

 So all that's left is to re-enable ASLR...